-Daniel Petrie, Jr. wrote the screenplays for BEVERLY HILLS COP (for which he received an Oscar™ nomination) and THE BIG EASY, co-wrote and produced SHOOT TO KILL, co-wrote and exec-produced TURNER AND HOOCH, and co-wrote and directed TOY SOLDIERS.
-Petrie also directed the HBO movie DEAD SILENCE, wrote and directed the TNT movie FRAMED, and exec produced the film THE 6TH DAY.
-Petrie co-created and exec produced the TV series COMBAT HOSPITAL, which aired on ABC in 2011.
-Petrie served two terms as President of the Writers Guild of America, West, Inc., and is currently a member of the Board of Trustees of the Writers Guild Foundation.
-Petrie is a partner in Enderby Entertainment, an independent film company, which is the judge for the AFF Screenplay Competition’s new Enderby Entertainment Award, open to original feature scripts that can be independently produced with a production budget under $5 million.
+Daniel Petrie, Jr. wrote the screenplays for Beverly Hills Cop and The Big Easy, co-wrote and produced Shoot to Kill, co-wrote and executive produced Turner & Hooch, and co-wrote and directed Toy Soldiers, Petrie served two terms as President of the Writers Guild of America, West, and is currently a member of the Board of Trustees of the Writers Guild Foundation.
+Petrie is a partner in Enderby Entertainment, an independent film company.
+Enderby is the judge for the AFF Screenplay Competition’s Enderby Entertainment Award, open to original feature scripts that can be independently produced under $5 million

 Randall Wallace is unique among Hollywood filmmakers; his movies have been both critical award winners and tremendous commercial successes.
 Combined, his four films have grossed nearly $1 billion dollars at the theatrical box office, garnering numerous accolades including the Academy Awards’ prestigious Best Picture Oscar.